amesoudi/cultural_evolution_ABM_tutorial/README.md

 * Model 11: Cultural group selection
 * Model 12: Historical dynamics

-There are also pdf versions in the *pdfs* folder, which contain the compiled models with outputs.
+Each model is contained in a separate RMarkdown (Rmd) file.
+You can either (i) download each of these Rmd files from https://github.com/amesoudi/cultural_evolution_ABM_tutorial then open them in RStudio or another IDE, executing the code as you read the text, or (ii) read the online version of the tutorial at https://bookdown.org/amesoudi/ABMtutorial_bookdown/ which contains the compiled models with outputs.

 You can cite the tutorial as:

 * Mesoudi, Alex (2021) *Simulation models of cultural evolution in R*. doi:10.5281/zenodo.5155821.
-Available at https://github.com/amesoudi/cultural_evolution_ABM_tutorial
+Available at https://github.com/amesoudi/cultural_evolution_ABM_tutorial and https://bookdown.org/amesoudi/ABMtutorial_bookdown/.

 or use the **Cite this repository** button on github.